KonstantinosRamm/FinalProject/README.md

 The game comes with 127 words, but you can add more by simply inserting the words into the file `words.txt`, which is located in the directory: `FinalProject/Hangman/`.
 To add a word, all you need to do is open the file and write the word at the end of the file or next to any existing word, making sure to insert a space character first.

+## Color Options
+I have added the feature to change the foreground and background colors of the game.
+This is done within the program by selecting the options in the menu.
+It is important to note that the colors may differ slightly from user to user as they are affected by the system theme and the terminal theme.
+For example choosing the color green may not be exactly green but a lighter shade.another example is black which in some terminals appears as gray (as in mine with the specific theme I use).

 ## License
 This project is licensed under the terms of the Custom License.